jeffstride/idp/book_source/visualizations/geospatial.md

 ````

 ## Finding Obvious Correlations
 Is there a correlation between population and electoral votes?
 Does the size of a state in square miles correlate to the number of electoral votes?
-Geospatial provides only minimal insight; a scatter plot is better. (todo: show how setting vmin, vmax can help illustrate a delta when correlations exist.
-For example, male/female pay across the states where female pay is lower, but still correlates.)
+Geospatial provides only minimal insight; a scatter plot is better.

 ````{tab-set}
 ```{tab-item} Image